jadonhansen/cloud-1/README.md

         - Maximum number of instances to 6.
         - Create a health check.

-5. Create a firewall rule for frontend access:
+5. Create a firewall rule for external frontend access:
     1. Navigate to VPC Network tab in GCP.
     2. When creating a new firewall rule:
         - Set 'Direction' as Ingress.